webby64/CS374-DesignProject/README.md

 - Dashboard is the main folder which consists all the components of the group page and user profile.
 - To make a smooth communication between components, we use contexts to send user info among different components.
+- PS: Please, don't open the website with your mobile phone.
+If opening in a wide monitor, zoom-in to some extent for a better look and please, make sure your window-size is not reduced.